IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/06-scope-of-variables.md

 ```
 {: .output}

-The distinction between inheriting global and local variables for assignment can lead to some slight differences between functions defined in local vs. global scopes.
+The distinction between inheriting global and local variables for assignment can lead to some slight differences between functions defined in local vs global scopes.
 Consider the modification of the last example by moving bar to the global scope:
 ```matlab
 x,y = 1,2;